brunoroam/markdown-cv/index.md

 ---
 # Franco D. Sioquim

 Customer delight and usability is what I love to focus on when building applications.
 I am a software engineer with a wide spectrum of technologies and languages - from VHDL to Javascript.
-I’m passionate about web development and helping out teams through mentoring, knowledge of modern technologies, and problem-solving.
+I’m passionate about web development and helping out teams through mentoring, knowledge of modern technologies, and prob lem-solving.

 <div id="webaddress">
 <a href="francosioquim@gmail.com">francosioquim@gmail.com</a>